Getting started¶

 Most data is only available for the US.
 Select endpoints report other countries at the national and/or regional levels.
 Endpoint descriptions explicitly state when they cover non-US locations.

-For endpoints that report US data, see the geographic coding documentation for available geographic levels.
+For the main endpoints that report US data, see the geographic coding documentation for available geographic levels.
+Documentation for the other endpoints is available here.

 International data¶